 NB> Here is an original thought you might like, suggested by Jane Dougherty: Not having a father is a huge help.
 There’s no one to be measured up to, no brothers to dispute your claim, no history except your mother’s, (and that is pretty secondary).
 You start with no baggage, nobody could point the finger at ancestors who might have been not up to snuff, just your own talents.

-And in medieval Christian times, sex was seen as a huge evil, usually instigated by women.
+In medieval Christian times, sex was seen as a huge evil, usually instigated by women.
 The Church was obsessed with sex, or at least with abstinence, and the holiness of resisting.
 I’ve just spent the last semester studying the Law Tracts and Penitentials of Early Medieval Ireland and Wales, and to go into that much detail over sexual offences definitely constitutes some kind of unhealthy obsession!